George Eacker: Career

-Duels with Price and Philip Hamilton
+Duels with Stephen Price and Philip Hamilton

 Eacker was selected in 1801 to deliver the Fourth of July oration at an Independence Day celebration held in New York City by a brigade of the New York State Militia, the Tammany Society, and two of the city's labor organizations: the Mechanics' Society and Coopers' Society.
 The Tammany Society, better known as Tammany Hall, was a Democratic-Republican Party political organization that Aaron Burr had built into a political machine.
-In politics, Eacker was known to be aligned with Burr.
+In politics, Eacker was known to be aligned with Burr, which automatically placed him at odds with Alexander Hamilton and the Federalists.

-According to a supporter, the speech that Eacker delivered was commended by "nearly everybody" except for partisans who were "blinded... to every virtue" by "party spirit, which at that time was very bitter."
+According to a supporter, the speech that Eacker delivered was commended by "nearly everybody" except for Federalist partisans, who were "blinded... to every virtue" by "party spirit, which at that time was very bitter", and believed it implied that Hamilton sought power at any cost, while Thomas Jefferson upheld the Constitution.
 Some accounts questioned whether the speech was critical of Alexander Hamilton, as was later characterized.
 According to a 19th-century historian who relied on Eacker's younger brother as a source, the speech was entirely patriotic and did not name or allude to Hamilton.

 On November 20, 1801, a Friday night, Eacker attended a play at the Park Theatre with his fiancée Harriet Livingston, a daughter of Walter Livingston and Cornelia Schuyler.
 Philip Hamilton, the eldest son of Alexander Hamilton, and Stephen Price approached or entered Eacker's box together and loudly ridiculed him.
-Eacker called them "damned rascals."
+Eacker called them "damned rascals"—a severe insult at the time.
 In response to that insult, as was then common, both challenged Eacker to a duel.

-Price faced the 27-year-old Eacker in a duel in Weehawken, New Jersey, on November 22.
-Four shots were exchanged, but neither party was injured.
+Price faced the 27-year-old Eacker in a duel in Weehawken, New Jersey, on November 22, 1801.
+Four shots were exchanged, but neither party was injured, and the matter was settled.

 At the same location on the following day, Eacker fatally shot the 19-year-old Hamilton in a second duel.
-Hamilton refused to raise his pistol to fire after he and Eacker had counted ten paces and faced each other.
-Hamilton followed his father's instructions to reserve his fire.
+Hamilton refused to raise his pistol to fire after he and Eacker had counted ten paces and faced each other, following his father's instructions to reserve his fire.
 Eacker, determined to fire second, did not shoot.
 After a minute, Eacker finally raised his pistol, and Hamilton did the same.
 Eacker shot and struck Philip above his right hip.
 The bullet went through his body and lodged in his left arm.
 In what may have been an involuntary spasm, Hamilton fired his pistol in the air.

 In a letter to Rufus King, Robert Troup wrote of Alexander Hamilton, "Never did I see a man so completely overwhelmed with grief as Hamilton had been."
 Nevertheless, he was said to be civil and professional in his later relationship with Eacker.
 Hamilton would die in a duel with Aaron Burr only a few years later, on July 11, 1804, on the same dueling ground in Weehawken.